prebuild/prebuild/README.md

 $ prebuild --download
 ```

-If no suitable binary is found for the current platform / node version `prebuild`
-will simply fallback to run `node-gyp rebuild`.
+If no suitable binary is found for the current platform / node version, `prebuild` will fallback to `node-gyp rebuild`.
+Native modules that have a javascript fallback can use `--no-compile` to prevent this.

 Once a binary has been downloaded `prebuild` will `require()` the module and if that fails it will also fallback to building it.